Top 5 Franschhoek Wine Farms: An Unforgettable Experience

 Also considered one of South Africa’s premier Méthode Cap Classique (MCC) regions, Franschhoek valley offers a specialized route dedicated to sampling the best MCC wines or sparkling wines in the world.
 There is also a food and wine route and as well as an artisan route, that you can take which focuses on artisanal products such as chocolates, cheese, bread, olives and olive oil.

-If you have limited time and are looking to see as much as you can with minimal effort, there are several companies specializing in Franschhoek wine tours, each offering different tour packages.
-You can opt to do a one-day tour, a half-day tour or a tailor-made package which includes some of the lesser known boutique wineries.
+If you have limited time and are looking to see as much as you can with minimal effort, there are several companies specializing in Franschhoek wine tours in South Africa, each offering different tour packages.
+You can opt to do a one-day tour, a half-day tour or a tailor-made package that includes some of the lesser known boutique wineries.

 For a customized Franschhoek wine-tasting experience, you could hire a chauffeur to drive you from winery to winery for your special sip, swirl and swallow experience whilst horseback and bike tours can be arranged for the seriously adventurous.

 Accommodation in Franschhoek is plentiful with five-star hotels, private villas and guesthouses galore on offer.
 Irrespective of your budget and taste, you’ll be sure to find perfect digs to rest your weary traveler’s legs after a day spent relishing the fine foods and wines the region has to offer.

 Getting the most out of Franschhoek